Spanning the Visual Analogy Space with a Weight Basis of LoRAs: Experiments

-\paragraph{Importance of prompts and reference images.} We follow existing baselines and use prompts to augment the model's understanding.
-Since our goal is analogy based editing, and not simply text-based modification, we verify that our model is indeed affected by the choice of analogy pair.
-Specifically, we examine how the same input image, $\rvb$, reacts to different reference pairs $\{\rva,\rva'\}$ under the same editing prompt.
+We follow existing baselines and use prompts to augment the model's understanding.
+Since our goal is analogy based editing, and not simply text-based modification, we verify that indeed the output of our model depends not only on the text prompt, but on the analogy pair itself.
+Specifically, we conduct two complementing experiments.
+First, we examine how the same input image, $\rvb$, reacts to different reference pairs $\{\rva,\rva'\}$ under the same editing prompt.
 As can be seen in \cref{fig:not_only_prompts}, the reference pair dictates the details of the analogy task, and particularly the visual details that are not captured by the prompts.
-For example, it can copy the text of the analogy image, adapt its specific style, or match the design and colors of the given crown.
+For example, in the first row it copies the poster banner from the analogy image and adapts its specific style, and in the second row it matches the design and colors of the given crown.
 In comparison, we observe that some of the baselines are insensitive to the analogy pair, instead relying almost entirely on the prompt.
-As this experiment demonstrates, our approach has learned to perform analogy-based editing, and to a greater degree than the existing baselines.
+Here, again, it can be seen some of the baselines opt to change the identity in the image (\eg the dog of RelationAdapter and VisualCloze).
+For the second experiment, we examine how the same input triplet $\{\rva,\rva',\rvb\}$ react to reducing the detail level in the prompt.
+Here, we use an LLM~\cite{gemini} to omit details from prompts in our evaluation set (instruction appears in \cref{app:vlm_eval_details}).
+When comparing the pairwise VLM preference rate for such detail-reduced prompts, our results are preferred over RelationAdapter, Edit-Transfer and VisualCloze 59.4\%, 70.4\% and 66.8\%.
+Qualitative examples can be seen in \cref{fig:varying_prompts_less_detail}.
+These results show that \coolname can better rely on the analogy images, when compared to prior work which relies heavily on the text prompt itself.
+As both experiments demonstrate, our approach has learned to perform analogy-based editing, and to a greater degree than the existing baselines.
+We experiment with unaligned prompts and input images in \cref{app:combinations}.